-We use the idea of "cold" in many idioms, to refer to weather, to people, and to relationships.
+We use the idea of "hot" and "cold" in many idioms, to refer to weather, to people, and to relationships.
 Here are some of the more common idioms and phrases.

 Weather and temperature